Cloud7bit/BI-Developer/SQL/Restaurant Order Analysis/README.md

 My objectives are :

-1.Explore the menu_items  table to get an idea of what’s on the new menu.
+- Explore the menu_items  table to get an idea of what’s on the new menu.
-2.Explore the order_details table to get an idea of the data that’s been collected.
+- Explore the order_details table to get an idea of the data that’s been collected.
-3.Use both tables to understand how customers are reacting to the new menu.
+- Use both tables to understand how customers are reacting to the new menu.

 My job is to use sql to tackle these objectives.